 Now is a great time to restart that resolution and reflect back over the past month on what did and didn’t work.
-Maybe working with a counselor or life coach can help you really get your resolution back on track, or maybe you just need a reminder to sit down and actually get a game plan together for how you are going to keep your resolution.
+Maybe working with a counselor or inner healing practitioner can help you really get your resolution back on track, or maybe you just need a reminder to sit down and actually get a game plan together for how you are going to keep your resolution.

 Here are 5 tips to help you restart your resolution(s):